AsherJingkongChen/gaussian-splatting/README.md

 - An OpenGL-based real-time viewer to render trained models in real-time.
 - A script to help you turn your own images into optimization-ready SfM data sets

 The components have different requirements w.r.t. both hardware and software.
-They have been tested on Windows 10 and Ubuntu Linux 22.04.
+They have been tested on Windows 10 and Ubuntu Linux 22.04 (CUDA only).
 Instructions for setting up and running each of them are found in the sections below.

 ## Optimizer